curiousconcept/user-details-service/README.md

 Please check first two comments for MacOS and Ubuntu respectively(on ubuntu, don't forget "chmod" mentioned in the comment).

 ### Building & Running the project
-Please use "Makefile" file within root dir to execute(or consult on) various commands against the project:
+Please use "Makefile" file within root dir(type "make" and then the task e.g. "make tests") to execute(or consult) various commands against the project:
-* build all docker images and run the project (docker compose for compose.yaml + jib docker build maven plugin)
+* runApplicationWithDb - build all docker images and run the project (docker compose for compose.yaml + jib docker build maven plugin)
-* run all project tests (maven)
+* tests - run all project tests (maven)
-* run a test API call after service is ran (curl)
+* testAPI - run a test API call after service is ran (curl)

 ### Project description
 The service provides an API to save user details securely.